Skip to content

 To request free access, follow the request a new account documentation and request access to the UCD HPC Sponsored Public Access (publicgrp) from the list of sponsors through Hippo.

-Additional resources on Hive may be purchase two ways.
-Sponsors (PIs and group leads) may purchase individual compute cores and Tb of storage at our current rates.
+Additional resources on Hive may be purchased two ways.
+Sponsors (PIs and group leads) may purchase individual compute cores and TB of storage at our current rates.
 In consultation with HPC@UCD, sponsors may also purchase approved nodes to contribute to Hive.
 HPC@UCD will work with sponsors to understand budgets and specifications and request quotes.

-Contributors always receive priority access to the resources that they have purchased within one minute with the "one-minute guarantee" through the high partition.
+Contributors receive priority access to the amount of resources that they have purchased through the high partition.
+No guarantees are made, but generally, jobs will start within a couple of minutes.
+There are some edge cases.

 Finally, Hive has a node available for use in graduate teaching.
-Email hpc-help@ucdavis.edu to request information or access to these resources.
+Contact support to request information or access to these resources.

 Hive Administration

-Hive hardware and software are administrated by the HPC@UCD team.
+Hive hardware and software are administered by the HPC@UCD team.

 Current Rates